CBC North: Nunavut

 The Nunavut service with its main station CFFB in Iqaluit is the only local or regional CBC Radio service which covers three time zones (Eastern, Central, and Mountain).
 On weekdays, CFFB produces Qulliq ("oil lamp") in the morning and Nipivut ("our voices") at midday.
 Both programs are bilingual, containing English and Inuktitut elements.
 Meanwhile, CBQR-FM in Rankin Inlet contributes the English and Inuktitut program Tusaajaksat ("things heard about") on weekday afternoons.

 Programming solely in Inuktitut includes Tausunni ("smell of humans"), produced in Iqaluit on weekday afternoons, and Tuttavik ("place of encounter"), produced at CFFB-FM-5 in Kuujjuaq, Quebec (Nunavik), also on weekday afternoons.
 Unlike other stations within the CBC Radio One network, CFFB broadcasts regional programming on weekday evenings.
 This consists of the Indigenous storytelling programs Ullumi Tusaqsauqaujut ("heard today") and Sinnaksautit ("bedtimes").

 On weekends, CFFB produces a regional morning program and a music request show, the Sunday Request Show.

 Yukon

 On weekdays, CFWH-FM in Whitehorse produces the morning show Yukon Morning, the midday show Midday Café, and the afternoon show Airplay.
 On weekends, it produces the morning show The Weekender, which also airs in the Northwest Territories.
 All four programs are in English.

-Between 5:00 to 6:00PM on Saturday afternoons, CBC Radio One airs a local arts programming block.
+From 5 to 6 p.m. on Saturdays, CBC Radio One airs a local arts programming block.
 CFWH-FM broadcasts Rencontres, a production in French made by volunteers at the Association franco-yukonnaise in Whitehorse.
 This program is broadcast through CFWH-FM for the benefit of Franco-Yukonnais outside of Whitehorse, as no other Yukon community is served by an Ici Radio-Canada Première relay transmitter or a local francophone community radio station.
 Whitehorse itself is served by CFWY-FM, owned by the Association franco-yukonnaise as a relay of CBUF-FM in Vancouver.